Five researchers from the University feature in the top 2% most impactful academics globally, according to a study by Stanford University.

 Academics at London Metropolitan University have been ranked amongst the most highly-cited and impactful in the world, according to research by Stanford University.

-Five London Met academics are featured in the top 160,000 cited scientists out of seven million scientists worldwide, putting them in the top 2% of most cited academics.
-The researchers analysed data across 22 disciplines over a period of ten years, between 1996 and 2019.
+Five London Met academics are featured in the top 160,000 cited scientists out of approximately seven million scientists who have published at least five papers in their career from around the world.
+This puts them in the top 2% of most cited academics.
+The researchers analysed data across 22 disciplines between 1996 and 2019.

 The London Met academics featured in the list are: